Charlotte Teen Car Accident Lawyer

 According to the Centers for Disease Control and Prevention, involvement in a car accident is responsible for more than one out of every three teenage deaths, and an average of 8 teenagers die every day from car accidents.
 When you compare the number of miles driven, teenage drivers have quadruple the risk of crashing.

-At the Law Offices of Auger & Auger, we have the knowledge and experience to investigate and pursue a wrongful death or personal injury claim against the at fault driver in a teen automobile accident.
+At of Auger & Auger Accident and Injury Lawyers, we have the knowledge and experience to investigate and pursue a wrongful death or personal injury claim against the at fault driver in a teen automobile accident.
 When a car accident claim involves a teen driver, there are a number of possible sources for recover that your car collision lawyer can explore.
 If the teen driver is operating someone else’s car, we will look to the teen’s personal auto policy, their parent’s auto policy or even their employer’s automobile policy if they were on the job at the time of the auto accident.

 Car accidents are the leading cause of death of teenagers in the United States.
 Additionally, the National Highway Traffic Safety Administration reports that seatbelt use is lowest in the 16-24 year old age group.
 This is particularly troubling because this is the group of drivers that has most recently taken a driver’s education course, which extensively covers the North Carolina Seat Belt Law.
 The State of North Carolina has attempted to combat these statistics with its graduated drivers license program, but according to the AAA study, parents remain the best line of defense by remaining involved and monitoring of their teen’s driving behaviors.